 Labour has made significant gains, picking up sizeable groups of voters from both the Conservatives and the SNP.
-Benefit in particular have benefits from the large number of reasons that different groups might vote tactically for them in Scotland whether it is Conservatives hoping to get the SNP out, or SNP supporters for whom their desire to get the Conservatives out in Westminster now trumps their nationalism in Scotland.
+Labour in particular benefit from the large number of reasons that different groups might vote tactically for them in Scotland - whether it is Conservatives hoping to get the SNP out, or SNP supporters for whom their desire to get the Conservatives out in Westminster now trumps their nationalism in Scotland.

-The SNP has also lost a significant group of their 2019 supporters -16 per cent to Labour and 10 per cent to "don't know".
+The SNP has also lost a significant group of their 2019 supporters - 16 per cent to Labour and 10 per cent to "Don't know".
 Those that do remain are the most pro-independence of the SNP's 2019 base.